kenxjy/WEB322-assignment4/README.md

 ```
 This returns the result of searching for an employee by their employee number.
 For example `/employees/2` will return employee number 2.

+*Please note that these queries cannot be changed together.*

 This webapp was uploaded to heroku and can be viewed here: [https://shrouded-badlands-69336.herokuapp.com/](https://shrouded-badlands-69336.herokuapp.com/)

 *My intention with uploading school assignments on GitHub is merely to build a portfolio of my work.* **_Please do not plagiarize._**